Multi Database Support

 - Open your application via the Dashboard

-- Click on the Servers tab
+- Click on Data Sources in the left-hand nav

 - Choose the source database to replicate from and click Ok